daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 > On first launch, the game will stutter with low FPS while shaders are compiled and caches are filled.
 As you run/fly around and travel to different places, performance will increase.
 > This can also occur after updating Star Citizen, your graphics driver, Wine, or DXVK.

-> (Nov 13 2021) We currently recommend the GloriousEggroll 6.19 runner.
-6.20 does not work for everyone.

-> (Nov 13 2021) Note to Nvidia users: Driver 495 may not work.
-Use 470 instead.